phaserjs/phaser/README.md

 * Text has a new property `maxLines` which is the maximum number of lines to be shown for wrapped text.
 If set to 0 (the default) there is limit.
 This prevents wrapped text from overflowing on a fixed layout (thanks @slashman #2410)
 * `outOfCameraBoundsKill` is a new boolean property that all Game Objects with the `InWorld` component has.
 If `autoCull` and this property are both `true` then the Object will be automatically killed if it leaves the camera bounds (thanks @jakewilson #2402)
 * Group.getByName searches the Group for the first instance of a child with the `name` property matching the given argument.
 Should more than one child have the same name only the first instance is returned.
+* BitmapData has a new property `frameData` which is a Phaser.FrameData container instance.
+It contains a single Frame by default, matching the dimensions of the entire BitmapData, but can be populated with additional frames should you wish to create animations from dynamic BitmapData textures.
+* FrameData.destroy will nullify the local arrays used to contain Frame instances.

 ### Updates